Getting your Trinity Audio player ready...

 3. Follow Up…But Don’t Be Pushy

 Once you’ve sent your initial message, it’s ok (and even encouraged) to follow up once or twice if you are still waiting to hear back.
+Just make sure not to come across as too pushy — otherwise, you’ll quickly turn off whoever you’re trying to connect with.

 A good rule of thumb is to wait at least three days before following up the first time, then wait another 3-5 days before following up again (if necessary).

-What is the Difference Between an InMail and a Message on LinkedIn?
+What Is the Difference Between an InMail and a Message on LinkedIn?

 While regular messages on LinkedIn require that both parties be connected for the message to be sent, InMails bypasses that requirement.
 This means that you can reach anyone on LinkedIn, regardless of whether or not you have a connection.